cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 kubectl cnpg promote [cluster] [cluster]-[node]
 ```

-Or you can use the instance id number to promote
+Or you can use the instance node number to promote

 ```sh
 kubectl cnpg promote [cluster] [node]